3rd October, 1226

 Jean-Louis Anne Madelain Lefebvre de Cheverus settles in Boston, Massachusetts, where he will become the first bishop of the Roman Catholic Diocese of Boston.
 He will labor among Indians, learning their language, and work hard ministering to Catholics and victims of yellow fever.

-The Union Church of Christ is organized in Japan.
+On this day in Christian History, The Union Church of Christ was organized in Japan.

-Death of Daniel B. Towner, American music evangelist, who had worked with Dwight L. Moody and been head of the Music Department of Moody Bible Institute.
+On this day in Christian History, Daniel B. Towner died.
+He was an American music evangelist, who had worked with Dwight L. Moody and been head of the Music Department of Moody Bible Institute.
 He had composed more than 2,000 songs, including MOODY (“Marvelous Grace of Our Loving Lord”), CALVARY (“Years I Spent in Vanity and Pride”), and TRUST AND OBEY (“When We Walk with the Lord”).

-Death of Kuang Fuzhou, the first Chinese in the world raised to staff level in the Salvation Army.
+On this day in Christian History, Kuang Fuzhou died.
+He was the first Chinese in the world raised to staff level in the Salvation Army.

 October 3, 1966